gompertzmakeham/hazardrates/README.md

 Data Sources
 ------------

-List and cite data sources and standards.
+Of the 19 data sources that currently feed into this hazard rates analysis, a number either partially or completely publish their data collection methodology, definitions, and standards:

 - *Ambulatory care* Canadian Institute of Health Information [National Ambulatory Care Reporting System](https://www.cihi.ca/en/national-ambulatory-care-reporting-system-metadata).
   - 2 data sources from 2002 onward; currently approximately 126 000 000 events.